Ultimate Guide to CCTV Camera Types

 Wireless Cameras

-Wireless cameras are a subset of IP cameras but merit their category due to their reliance on Wi-Fi for data transmission.
+Overview Wireless cameras are a subset of IP cameras but merit their category due to their reliance on Wi-Fi for data transmission.
 While they still need a power source (batteries or a power outlet), eliminating extensive cabling appeals to homeowners and smaller businesses looking for a clutter-free setup.
 Advances in wireless technology have made these cameras more reliable, offering encrypted data transmission to mitigate security concerns.
+Key Features- Easy Installation: With fewer cables to run, setting up a wireless camera can be faster and more flexible in positioning.

 - Remote Access: Wireless cameras often have apps or web interfaces for real-time viewing and alerts like wired IP counterparts.